I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 For the briefest moment, she saw a twitch of self-consciousness, but it vanished, replaced by a half-smirk and an arched brow.
 “You would not swoon, Miss Sandringham?”

-Adeline’s pulse fluttered at the thought, but she steadied herself, meeting his gaze with unwavering confidence.
-“No, because I would not be there in the first place,” she replied, a smile playing at the corner of her lips as if daring him to challenge her.
+Her pulse fluttered at the thought, but Adeline steadied herself, meeting his challenge with unwavering confidence.
+“No, because I would not be there in the first place,” she replied, a smile playing at the corner of her lips as if daring him to provoke her.

-She leaned back on her heels, her gaze sharp as she sized him up.
-Her lips pressed into a thin line, suspicion prickling at the edge of her words.
+Rather than answer right away, she leaned back on her heels, eyes sharp as she sized him up.
+Her lips pressed into a thin line, suspicion threading through her words.
 “Of course I do.
 I’ve seen many plays in my time.
 Just not the kind you frequent.”

-Adrian waggled his eyebrows with a mischievous glint in his eyes.
-“Do not judge something you have not experienced, Miss Sandringham,” he said, his tone laced with teasing.
+A mischievous glint danced in his eyes as he waggled his eyebrows.
+“Do not judge something you have not experienced, Miss Sandringham,” he said, tone playful and suggestive.
 “It can be quite... satisfying.”

-Adrian didn’t follow her gaze, shrugging nonchalantly, as though the matter were of little consequence.
+Unbothered, Adrian didn’t follow her gaze.
+He merely shrugged, the gesture languid.
 “I only need one wife,” he said, the indifference in his voice almost palpable.
 “Catherine assures me they tick all the boxes to become my duchess.
 So, why bother looking anywhere else?”

 The words slipped from her lips before she could stop them, and for a moment, her breath hitched in surprise at her own boldness.
 She had no business speaking bluntly to a duke.
 Yet, as she held his gaze, unreadable and unwavering, her exasperation pressed harder against her restraint.
 His coldness, his offhand treatment of emotions—it felt like a slap to everything she held dear.
 She wasn’t just angry; she felt unsettled by how easily he could dismiss the very thing that made someone human: the heart beneath the title.

 To her surprise, Adrian didn’t flinch or bristle at her words.
-Instead, his gaze met hers, cool and calculating, as if her boldness had sparked some quiet interest in him rather than anger.
+Instead, his expression shifted, cool and calculating, as if her boldness had sparked some quiet interest in him rather than anger.

-He lifted his glass; the champagne swirling in the delicate crystal, his eyes never leaving her face.
+A lift of his glass sent champagne swirling in the delicate crystal, yet he never looked away.
 The tension between them thickened with each passing second, as though he were studying her with a focused intensity that made Adeline’s skin prickle.
-Despite the discomfort that curled in her stomach, she held his gaze, unwilling to let him see any sign of weakness.
+Despite the discomfort curling in her stomach, she met him head-on, unwilling to reveal even a flicker of weakness.

-He broke the silence.
-“Catherine has already vetted them,” His voice was even, betraying no emotion despite the underlying gruffness.
+“Catherine has already vetted them,” he said at last, his tone even, though a trace of gruffness threaded through.
 “All that’s left is to spend some time with them, see how we interact.
 I could choose one at random, of course, but...”
-He let the thought hang in the air, a faint, enigmatic smile curving his lips.
+The thought trailed off, unfinished, as a faint, enigmatic smile curved his lips.
 “It’s always enlightening to observe what people desire.
 Is it me, or my fortune?”

-Adeline stiffened as Adrian shifted behind her, positioning himself just over her left shoulder.
-His presence was unmistakable—not overbearing, but felt like the warmth of a fire flickering too close to bare skin.
-He said nothing at first, only scanning the room with that practiced, assessing gaze of his, the kind that made her uncomfortably aware that he missed nothing.
+A shift in the air signaled his movement behind her.
+Adeline stiffened as he came to stand just over her left shoulder, his presence palpable.
+Not quite overbearing, but too near, like the heat of a fire flickering close to bare skin.
+He said nothing at first—only scanned the room with that cool, practiced gaze, the kind that made her certain he missed nothing.

 “Lady Zara Miller,” he murmured at last, inclining his head toward a striking blonde across the room.
 “A diamond of the first water.
 She could have any man wrapped around her finger if she cared to.
 But look closer—see how she holds herself?
 The way she barely acknowledges the man at her feet?”
 His voice was low, almost too smooth, sending an unwelcome ripple of awareness through her.
 “She’s indifferent.
 A pity, really.
 Second Lieutenant Macaulay is one of the most fascinating men I know.”